Knowledge Distillation with Haystack

 The following diagram shows the size of some models compared to their prediction quality as measured by the F1 score.
 The tinyroberta-squad2 model is roughly half the size of its teacher, roberta-base-squad2.
 Nonetheless, at 81.5, the student’s F1 score is almost as high as the teacher’s (82.6), and it is able to process requests at twice the speed of the larger model.

 Plus, the distilled general-language model is reusable — it can serve as a basis for a number of downstream tasks.
 If you want to skip the first, computationally expensive step of distilling a general language model, you can even load our new deepset/tinyroberta-6l-768d model from the Hugging Face Model Hub.
 We trained it specifically for people with limited computing resources.

 If you want to learn more about the two types of model distillation, have a look at our documentation page.
 The page also includes recommendations on the teacher-student combinations that you can use, optimal settings for the hyper-parameters, and some statistics on the improvement that you can expect to gain from distilling your models.

 The code for both intermediate layer and prediction layer distillation is contained in this tutorial on model fine-tuning.
 The notebook exemplifies the relevant steps with a small toy dataset.
 Please note that since a real-world application of intermediate layer distillation takes several days on multiple GPUs, we don’t recommend running it in a Colab notebook.

 If by now you’re convinced that model distillation is the way to go, but don’t have the time or resources to distill your own models, you can simply use deepset/tinyroberta-squad2 instead of its bulkier teacher.

 Finally, if you haven’t already, come check out the Haystack repository on GitHub.
-And if you have more questions about model distillation or want to see what others are up to, make sure to join the Haystack community on Slack!
+And if you have more questions about model distillation or want to see what others are up to, make sure to join the Haystack community on Discord!